pypa/pipfile/README.rst

 It's all about making an API for Humans, first.
 Machines, second.
 Ideally, both of these can co-exist in harmony.
-For example, if this Python-esque syntax is settled on, a parser (this library, actually) will be readily available and may have a command-line utilitity for converting the representation to JSON.
+For example, if this Python-esque syntax is settled on, a parser (this library, actually) will be readily available and may have a command-line utility for converting the representation to JSON.

 Example Pip Integration (eventually)